 While your chocolate is melting, prepare a tray or cookie sheet by lining it with parchment paper.
 This will keep the chocolate from sticking to the tray and ruining your pretzels when you pull them off.

-As it was, dipping my pretzels into the pan didn’t work out to look at all like I wanted them to look.
-I wanted white chocolate on more of the pretzel rod.
+I did not do that and dipping my pretzels into the pan seen above didn’t work out to look at all like I wanted them to look.

-Next I tried squeezing the chocolate out of a bag onto the pretzels.
-This was not the best idea.
+Since they didn’t look like I wanted to with dipping, I tried squeezing the chocolate out of a bag onto the pretzels.

 The chocolate is hot and the only way to squeeze it is to have your hands on the bag.
 It hurt a little bit, but for the name of yummy 4th of July recipes, I kept going.
 I was also fighting the chocolate cooling and clumping up in the bag. ::sigh:: The final straw for this method was when the bag popped open and the white chocolate went everywhere.
 Yay!